Allison Dawn ’21 has always been drawn to nature.

 “It’s really inspiring because I didn’t have a lot of research experience early on,” Dawn said.
 “To be able to provide that and connect with students and be a mentor lets me pay it forward.”

-After she graduates from Carolina later this month, Dawn will continue working with students as a graduate teaching assistant at Oregon State University while working towards her master’s in wildlife science.
+After graduating in 2021, Dawn continued working with students as a graduate teaching assistant at Oregon State University while working towards her master’s in wildlife science.

-Although she’ll now be researching gray whales instead of blue whales at Oregon State, she plans to continue to look at foraging patterns, as well as explore how environmental variables contribute to prey abundance and distribution.
+Although she’s now researching gray whales instead of blue whales at Oregon State, she plans to continue to look at foraging patterns, as well as explore how environmental variables contribute to prey abundance and distribution.

 “Nothing’s really isolated, and that’s what excites me about ecology,” Dawn said.
 “The tree doesn’t fall in the forest, and no one hears it.
 The tree falls, and there are all these connections.
 Being able to understand those connections allows us to understand how we can do our part to help.”